 It wasn’t my turn.

-I told him not to lose site of the dreams he had told me about, and how I have such admiration and respect for his willingness to protect my and his families way of life.
-I walk gracefully through life with the knowledge that I live this life because of men like this 33-year-old hero of a man.
+I told him not to lose site of the dreams he had told me about, and how I have such admiration and respect for his willingness to protect our families way of life.
+I walk gracefully through life knowing I live this life because of men like this 33-year-old hero of a man.

 There is a message here….